Through The Fibro Fog

 • bend the asparagus until it snaps.
 Discard the more woody parts after the point where it breaks and enjoy the tips.

-• then slice for use in risotto or other dishes, or use a peeler for strips to have in salads.
+• slice for use in risotto or other dishes, or use a peeler for strips to have in salads.

 🍚 Which rice do you use for risotto?